martinholecekmax/gatsby-build-tracking-website/README.md

 To get started, you will need to have Node.js installed on your machine.
 You can download it from [here](https://nodejs.org/en/download/).

+### Prerequisites

 In order to run the website, you will need to have the [gatsby-websocket-api](https://github.com/martinholecekmax/gatsby-websocket-api) running on your machine.
 You can follow the instructions in the README to get it up and running.

 ### Setting up environment variables for the website

 The website uses environment variables to connect to the websocket API.
-You will need to create a `.env` file in the root of the project and add the following variable:
+You will need to either create a `.env` file in the root of the project or rename the `.env.example` file to `.env`.
+You will need to fill in the `REACT_APP_API_URL` variable with the URL of the websocket API.
+For example:

 ```
 REACT_APP_API_URL=http://localhost:3001